Brand Names: Nasalide

-Flunisolide nasal is used to treat nasal symptoms such as congestion, sneezing, and runny nose caused by seasonal or year-round allergies.
+Flunisolide nasal (for the nose) is used to treat nasal congestion, sneezing, and runny nose caused by seasonal or year-round allergies.

-Flunisolide nasal may also be used for other purposes not listed in this medication guide.
+Flunisolide nasal may also be used for purposes not listed in this medication guide.

-What are the possible side effects of flunisolide nasal (Nasarel)?
+What are the possible side effects of flunisolide nasal (Nasalide)?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.